Intercult invited four socially engaged and changemaking women artists and practitioners to present the frame of their community building methodology.

 How can I, as artistic theatre director, a foreigner to a town, give the town and its local community, a spectacle that tells its stories, sparks the imagination, and brings people together in a celebration of which they are proud?
 This is often the question I ask myself every time an organizer asks me to put on a new spectacle in a new town!

+There is no secret methodology; my starting point is the place, the people who live there and their collective stories and history.
+My work often has non-linear narratives mirroring my research method.
 I tend to take the main collective stories, and explore them further and further through informal meetings, town walks and talks with different community members and age groups.
 Inviting them to share their personal stories or memories around the same major incidents or major events lived their town.

 With children I often do workshops, dance and play activities, in order to dialogue and sneak into their imagination.